 Asian family playing with Siberian husky dog together some animal experts cite the stress of that quarantine as being a lead factor in the Pomeranian’s unfortunate passing, which certainly seems likely.

 It is not believed dogs spread COVID-19 to other animals or people with any ease, but there is evidence that dogs can get infected with the virus – even if they do not manifest symptoms and even if these cases are really, really rare.
 The vet diagnostic company IDEXX stated that out of thousands of pets tested for COVID-19.

 Right now, the science says that this coronavirus survives best on hard surfaces.
 On soft surfaces, like a dog’s fur for instance, the porous nature of the material makes it harder for the virus to live.

 That said, be cautious.
 Always wash your hands after petting or playing with your dog.
 Pets can still be walked as long as owners are well enough to go outside and as long as any regional guidelines are adhered to.

 Basically, be sensible.
 Adhere to normal hygiene principles.
 If you are diagnosed with COVID-19, take precautions.

 Remember that pets can have this coronavirus on them and therefore they could be a minimal source of the virus to others if proper cleansing and sanitation techniques aren’t followed.
 Restrict contact with your pets if you have COVID-19, just like you would with people.
 It’s the safest, best way to combat this thing and ensure everyone around you remains healthy.

 Our pets are lifelines in times like these and it can be challenging to consider distancing oneself, but it’s for the best in the long run as far as this coronavirus is concerned.
 Take care, be careful, be aware, and remember to stay positive.
+Use common sense with regards to covid 19 and your dog and yourself as well.
 These are trying times, but we’ll get through this together – our furry family members included.